isabella232/help-7/gitbook/superquery/faq-and-troubleshooting/where-saved-queries.md

 ### What about private and project-level saved queries?

 By default, all of your queries and boards are private.
-If you'd like to share your board(s) with others — our equivalent of project-level queries — you can do so in three clicks.
+If you'd like to share your board(s) with others &mdash; our equivalent of project-level queries &mdash; you can do so in three clicks.

 When you share access to a board, you can choose to give View or Edit access.